 Every year there are mounted archery competitions all over the world.
-On this page you will find the rules and explanations for the different competition styles.
-Aside from the main competitions, there are other mounted archery practices, and those are alternating target shooting, and moving targets (rolling and aerial).
+On this page you will find rules and explanations for some of the more common competition styles.
+Aside from these competition styles there are other mounted archery practices people enjoy, that include, but are not limited to: alternating (shooting on alternating sides of the horse) target shooting, moving targets (rolling and aerial), open field horseback archery, and cross country horseback archery.

 Korean Competition Styles